cvmfs/doc-cvmfs/cpt-containers.rst

     drwxrwxr-x.
 20 cvmfs cvmfs  3 Apr 24 12:39 lib

-Also in singularity it is possible to use the syntax ``host_directory:container_directory`` and it is possible to mount multiple paths at the same time separating the ``--bind`` arguments with a comma.
+Also in apptainer it is possible to use the syntax ``host_directory:container_directory`` and it is possible to mount multiple paths at the same time separating the ``--bind`` arguments with a comma.

 ::

-    $ singularity exec --bind /cvmfs/alice.cern.ch:/cvmfs/alice.cern.ch,/cvmfs/lhcb.cern.ch \
+    $ apptainer exec --bind /cvmfs/alice.cern.ch:/cvmfs/alice.cern.ch,/cvmfs/lhcb.cern.ch \
 	docker://library/ubuntu ls -l /cvmfs/
     total 5
     drwxr-xr-x 17      125      130 4096 Nov 27  2012 alice.cern.ch/